H2020-OpenModel/ontologies/README.md

 Computation application ontology
 --------------------------------
-The [computation application ontology] ontologise the terms used by the [ExecFlowAPI], which is a REST API for configuring [ExecFlow] to run simulations on remote HPC clusters.
+The [computation application ontology] ontologises the terms used by the [ExecFlowAPI], which is a REST API for configuring [ExecFlow] to run simulations on remote HPC clusters.